“How do they get that BIG?”

 “Isn’t that the surgery the judge on American Idol had?
 He looks great!” she exclaimed.
 Her next comment was one I hear quite frequently.
 She said, “You know I’ve always wondered, how do people get that big?”

 The answer to this question is quite complex and given the ever-increasing waistlines seen throughout the world, it is obvious that we do not have the complete answer yet.
-Is it simply that obese people are “weak-willed?”
-I have a hard time believing this is the case when almost 70 percent of Americans are overweight or obese.
+Is it simply that people with obesity are “weak-willed?”
+I have a hard time believing this is the case when almost 70 percent of Americans are affected by excess weight or obesity.
 So how does someone get to be 300 lbs or even 400 lbs?
 Actually for some, it is surprisingly easy.

 As more and more obesity research is being done, the strong link between genetics and obesity is becoming increasingly clearer.
 We have all known people who can eat anything they want and still maintain a healthy weight.
 We have also known people who look at a piece of cake and gain weight.
 What is the difference between these two types of people?